 A parent’s stress, anxiety, anger, and loneliness impacts negatively on his or her children.
 A parent fearful of the future cannot be fully present in a child’s daily life.

-In one British national survey, it was discovered that one-quarter of children living with their single mother had not seen their fathers the previous year.
+One British national survey discovered that one-quarter of children living with their single mother had not seen their fathers the previous year.

-In some tragic cases, children lose their access to their father or mother.
+In some tragic cases, children lose access to their father or mother.